 Jeremy has 30 years of legal experience as a specialist workplace, employment and industrial relations lawyer with a focus on work health and safety, serious incident management and prosecutions by safety regulators.

-Jeremy has been acknowledged in 2018 by Doyles Legal Guide as a leading WHS lawyer nationally and as highly recommended in the areas of labour law by Best Lawyers International Legal Guide.
+Jeremy has been acknowledged in 2018 by Doyles Legal Guide as a leading WHS lawyer nationally, and in 2018 and 2020 as highly recommended in the areas of labour law by Best Lawyers International Legal Guide.

 Jeremy is an astute negotiator, strategist and advocate who is respected and highly regarded in this field.
 He is considered one of Australia’s leading and most experienced WHS lawyers.